peerix - v0.1.0

 This driver interface allows you to integrate Peerix with any signaling mechanism you prefer.

-Use NATS for production applications.
-It is a high-performance messaging system that enables efficient communication between peers for signaling purposes directly from the browser.
+Consider using NATS for production applications.
+NATS is a high-performance messaging system that enables efficient signaling between peers from the browser.

 If you do not want to create your own signaling server, you can use the NATS driver with a public NATS server or set up your own NATS server for better performance and reliability.
 Using NATS allows you to use Peerix without any server-side code because all signaling is handled through NATS servers directly from the browser.